 Under Article 9 (3) of Federal Decree-Law No. (33) of 2021, which governs employment relationships, if an employee wants to switch jobs within the UAE during their probation period, they must inform their current employer in writing at least a month before ending their contract.

-In such instances, the new employer is required to cover all the costs of hiring the employee unless they have a different agreement with the original employer.
+In such instances, the new employer must cover all costs of hiring the employee unless they have a different agreement with the original employer.

 Suppose an employee leaves the UAE but plans to return and get a new work permit within 3 months from their departure date.
 In that case, the new employer must compensate the previous employer, as outlined in clause (3) of this article.
 This is unless they have agreed on a different arrangement.